m0hammad-yaser/OSWE-AWAE-Notes/ERPNext/README.md

 If we type in a new password, we should receive a `"Password Updated"` message!
 We should now be able to log in as the administrator user (`zeljka.k@randomdomain.com`) using our new password.
 ### SSTI to Command Execution
+With admin access via SQL injection, the next step is to attempt remote code execution.
+Since Frappe extensively uses the Jinja1 templating engine—especially in ERPNext's email templates—Server Side Template Injection (SSTI) becomes a promising attack vector.
+To proceed, it's essential to understand how templating engines work and how they can be exploited.